-The birth of your baby is a special and personal moment in your life.
-The staff at Delta County Memorial Hospital and Stork's Landing is privileged to support you through your pregnancy, labor, delivery and post partum periods.
+Delta County Memorial Hospital and Stork's Landing recognizes that the birth of your baby is a special and personal moment in your life and we are privileged to support you through your pregnancy, labor, delivery and postpartum periods.

-The class meets every Wednesday for 3 weeks from 6pm-8pm and is FREE.
-The class includes: prenatal information, breathing and relaxation techniques, what to expect during the different stages of labor, vaginal and cesarean birth, postpartum care and breastfeeding.
+Before your bundle of joy arrives, we offer a free prenatal class in Delta the first and second Tuesday of each month the third and fourth Tuesday of each month.
+The class meets from 6 p.m. to 8 p.m.
+The class includes prenatal information, introduction to Baby-Friendly 10 Steps, breathing and relaxation techniques, what to expect during the different stages of labor, vaginal and cesarean birth, postpartum care and breastfeeding.

 TOLAC & V BAC - Trial of Labor After Cesarean & Vaginal Birth After Cesarean

-Several nurses on our staff are Certified Lactation Counselors (CLC) and offer support during your stay or after you have returned home.
-Assistance can be provided by phone call, one on one consultation or you can attend our monthly breastfeeding support group held the first Thursday of each month.
+Several nurses on our staff are Certified Lactation Counselors (CLC) and International Board Certified Lactation Consultants (IBCLC) and offer support during your stay or after you have returned home.
+Assistance can be provided by phone call, one-on-one consultation or you can attend our monthly breastfeeding support group held the first Thursday of each month.

 We strongly support breastfeeding.
 At the same time, we respect your decisions about feeding your baby.
 We are committed to supporting YOUR goals and we ask for honest feedback on how we can best help you adjust to your changing family.